scikit-learn/enhancement_proposals/slep018/proposal.rst

 Sparse Data
 ...........

-The Pandas DataFrame is not suitable to provide column names because it has performance issues as shown in `#16772
+The Pandas DataFrame is not suitable to provide column names for sparse data because it has performance issues as shown in `#16772
 <https://github.com/scikit-learn/scikit-learn/pull/16772#issuecomment-615423097>`__.
 A future extension to this SLEP is to have a ``"pandas_or_namedsparse"`` option.
 This option will use a scikit-learn specific sparse container that subclasses